iejMac/iejmac.github.io/_posts/2025-03-26-alignments.markdown

 one limitation of this example is its idealistic assumption that W and x are independently sampled with zero mean, allowing us to apply the Central Limit Theorem. this is only true at initialization when both are randomly drawn from zero-mean distributions. after the first update, we must consider potential alignments between W and x.

-consider an extreme case: if during the first optimizer update, all rows of W were transformed into x.T, the product would scale as O(n) rather than O(√n) - they would be fully aligned. many researchers assume this "full alignment" [5, 6] after training sufficiently warms up and design "defensive" parameterizations to ensure stability under these extreme conditions. however, in [1] they measure the log-alignment ratio and demonstrate this is often overly conservative, suggesting performance gains are possible by relaxing these alignment assumptions.
+consider an extreme case: if during the first optimizer update, all rows of W were transformed into x.T, the product would scale as O(n) rather than O(sqrt(n)) - they would be fully aligned. many researchers assume this "full alignment" [5, 6] after training sufficiently warms up and design "defensive" parameterizations to ensure stability under these extreme conditions. however, in [1] they measure the log-alignment ratio and demonstrate this is often overly conservative, suggesting performance gains are possible by relaxing these alignment assumptions.

 <div align="center">
   <img src="/assets/alignments/log_alignment_ratio.png" width="400"/>